fiasco/cloud-api-sdk-php/FUNCTIONS.md

 [postOrganizationAdminInvite](#postOrganizationAdminInvite) | Invites a user to be an administrator in this organization.
 [getOrganizationApplications](#getOrganizationApplications) | Returns a list of applications that belong to the organization.
 [getOrganizationAvailableTags](#getOrganizationAvailableTags) | Returns a list of all available application tags.
+[postOrganizationAvailableTags](#postOrganizationAvailableTags) | Adds bulk tags to organization resources.
+[deleteOrganizationAvailableTags](#deleteOrganizationAvailableTags) | Deletes bulk tags from organization resources.
 [getOrganizationIdentityProvider](#getOrganizationIdentityProvider) | Returns an identity provider for an organization.
 [getOrganizationMembers](#getOrganizationMembers) | Returns a list of all organization members.
 [getOrganizationMember](#getOrganizationMember) | Returns the user profile of this organization member.
 [postOrganizationMemberDelete](#postOrganizationMemberDelete) | Removes the member from the organization.
 [getOrganizationMemberApplications](#getOrganizationMemberApplications) | Returns a list of applications that an organization member has access to.
+[getOrganizationNotifications](#getOrganizationNotifications) | Returns a list of notifications associated with this organization by its UUID.
 [getOrganizationRoles](#getOrganizationRoles) | Returns a list of all the canonical roles within the organization.
 [postOrganizationRoles](#postOrganizationRoles) | Creates a role.
 [getOrganizationSubscriptions](#getOrganizationSubscriptions) | Returns a list of subscriptions that belong to the organization.